zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 when we are informed by a Data Search response from `N` that we have just ceased to be announced at `N`.
-After we receive a Data Announcement response indicating that we are announced at a node, we send a Data Search request to it 3 seconds before the announcement is due to expire, or after 120s if this is sooner (which it will be if the node accepted our requested announcement timeout of 300s).
+After we receive a Data Announcement response indicating that we are announced at a node, we send a Data Search request to it 10 seconds before the announcement is due to expire, or after 120s if this is sooner (which it will be if the node accepted our requested announcement timeout of 300s).

+TODO: mandate mechanism to rotate pings?

 The low-intensity individual announcements used as a back-up alongside the invite announcement do not start until the invite announcement is announced.